The Plum Card® from American Express Review: Rewards for Paying Your Balance Early

 Applying for a business credit card can create a hard inquiry on your personal credit history if you're using your Social Security number.

-The is worth a look if you're interested in a business charge card that offers flexible payment terms.
+The is worth a look if you're interested in a business card that offers flexible payment terms.

 Getting rewarded when you pay early is a nice incentive to consider this card if you're good about staying on top of your monthly due dates.